analyticsgym/analytics_fundamentals/1_metrics/wip_metrics_foundation.md

 -   Reliant on vanity metrics (e.g. always increasing metrics) that look good on paper but not tied to core business action
 -   Easy to game goal metrics
 -   Missing big picture and obsessing over small metric movements
--   Cherry picking metrics/time windows/segments as a way to prove a previously held opinion
+-   Cherry picking metrics, time windows, and/or segments to prove a previously held opinion (confirmation bias)
 -   Abandoning qual signals and over indexing on quant metrics due to ease of measurement
 -   Overly sensitive or overly stable metrics that limit actionability
 -   Not monitoring metric input data quality resulting in metric quality erosion over time
--   Trying to precisely measure hard to quantify experiences (i.e. love, happiness, delight, etc)

 ------------------------------------------------------------------------